You have people

 where the stakes were this high.

 Managing another person's internal state under extreme pressure is not a clinical technique.
-It is a specific kind of formation.
+It's a specific kind of formation.
 Either you have it or you don't.

-Twenty years of clinical work built on top of that.
+Sixteen years of clinical work built on top of that.
 Crisis intervention.
 Trauma.
 Addiction.
-Family systems under the kind of pressure most families don't survive intact.
+Family systems under pressure most families don't survive intact.
 Suicide prevention.

-This is not training for those situations.
-This is experience in them.
+This isn't training for those situations.
+It's experience in them.

 Operational experience under conditions where the internal state of the people around you directly determines what survives.
 Not an analogy for high-stakes work.
 The actual formation.